 quite well and performed fine on the treadmill and outside on the pavement.
 The Gel Pursue does a poor job when it comes to gripping types of terrain other than pavement.
 It's still a good shoe for dedicated road runners, though, and can easily be used indoors on the treadmill.

-The price tag for the Asics Gel Pursue is on the lower end of the spectrum making it a great value purchase.
+The price tag for the Asics Gel Pursue is at the lower end of the spectrum making it a great value purchase.
 The shoe is durable and made of quality materials that won't break down easily.
-It's a great long distance
+It's a great long distance trainer

 The Asics Gel Pursue's flexibility is about average.
 The rigid outsole made of AHAR rubber contains vertical and horizontal flex grooves which help with the shoe's pliability.
 The deep grooves also increase the efficiency of the wearer's toe-off promoting a natural foot movement.
 The Trusstic System is modeled after the human foot.
 It also offers an added amount of flexibility.
 The Gel Pursue's mesh upper also provides a bit of pliability ensuring a comfortable fit.